GuruMaps/AndroidManual/03-settings.md

 #### Save backup

 Backups are stored on your device and will be removed automatically when the app is removed.
-To prevent data loss, we recommend to save your backups regularly.
+To prevent data loss, we recommend saving your backups regularly.

 You can use cloud services (Dropbox, OneDrive, Adobe Creative Cloud, Google Drive, etc) to save them.